amtrack/sfdx-plugin-package-xml/README.md

 They are used throughout this plugin, e.g. in the

-- output of `sfdx force:mdapi:listallmetadata --names`
+- output of `sf force mdapi listallmetadata --names`
-- component names (allow rules) in `sfdx force:mdapi:listallmetadata --metadata`
+- component names (allow rules) in `sf force mdapi listallmetadata --metadata`
-- ignore rules in `sfdx force:mdapi:listallmetadata --ignore` and `sfdx package.xml:generate --ignore`
+- ignore rules in `sf force mdapi listallmetadata --ignore` and `sfdx package.xml:generate --ignore`

 ### Filtering Metadata